Best 5G Wi-Fi router with SIM card slot in 2026

 How to set up your 5G router: a step-by-step guide

-To make your life easier, here is a quick step-by-step guide I’ve made on getting the best 5g Wi-Fi router with a SIM card slot in 2025:
+To make your life easier, here is a quick step-by-step guide on setting up your 5g WIFI router:

 - Insert SIM card.
 First, you need to take the SIM card and insert it into the router's slot.
-It is really important to insert it correctly.
 Usually, a drawing on the router shows you how to do this.
 Some routers can be sensitive to this, so check this to install it correctly.

 - Power on the router.
-After that, your next step is to connect the router to a power source.
+Your next step is to connect the router to a power source.
 You can do this by pressing the power button, which is usually a simple button or switch.
 After this, the lights should come on.
 Sometimes, it can take a few minutes, so don’t despair if they fail to light up immediately.

 - Access router settings.
 When the router turns on, open a browser on your phone or computer.
 Then, type in the router's IP address.
 This may be 192.168.1.1, depending on your router and address configuration.
 Check your manual for the correct address.
 Some routers have an app for a more straightforward setup, so you can download it and follow the instructions on your phone.